rednafi/rednafi.com/content/python/mixins.md

 The `FactorMult` class takes in a number as a factor and the `multiply` method simply multiplies an argument with the factor.
 The mixin class `DisplayFactorMult` provides an additional method `multiply_show` that enhances the `multiply` method of the concrete class.
 Method `multiply_show` prints the value of the factor, arguments an the result before returning the result.
 Here, `DisplayFactoryMult` is a mixin since it houses an abstract method `multiply`, a concrete method `multiply_show` and doesn't store any instance variable.

-If you really want to dive deeper into mixins and their real-life use cases, checkout the codebase of the famous [Requests](https://github.com/psf/requests/blob/8149e9fe54c36951290f198e90d83c8a0498289c/requests/models.py#L60) library.
+If you really want to dive deeper into mixins and their real-life use cases, checkout the codebase of the [requests] library.
 It defines and employs many powerful mixin classes to bestow superpowers upon different concrete classes.

 ## Building powerful custom data structures with mixins